Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 Several factors can cause schedule variance.
 These include unexpected changes in customer demand, mergers and acquisitions, and employee turnover.
 When these events occur, the company may be unable to meet its earnings targets.

-One way to measure it is by calculating the percent difference between actual earnings and what the company expected to earn.
+One way to measure it is by calculating the percent difference between actual earnings and the company’s expected earnings.
 This percentage is known as the schedule variance index (SVI).

 The consequences of high schedule variance can be serious.
 If the SVI exceeds 3%, it can lead to a loss of shareholder value.
 Additionally, if the SVI exceeds 5%, it can trigger a review from the SEC.

 Companies must understand their customers and their business environment to minimize the risk.
-They should also have a process to monitor and adjust their plans as necessary.
+They should also have a process to monitor and adjust their plans.

 Negative schedule variance means

 The consequences of negative can be significant for a company.
-If it’s significant enough, it can lead to financial trouble.
+If it’s substantial enough, it can lead to financial trouble.
 To prevent this, companies must vigilantly monitor their customer and employee demand.
-If necessary, they can use tools like budgeting or forecasting to adjust their plans accordingly.
+They can use tools like budgeting or forecasting to adjust their plans accordingly if necessary.

 As businesses become more complex, managing them becomes even more important.
 With the right tools and strategies, companies can keep their financial health intact while executing their plans.